 Latency assessment (grant-free UL transmissions)

 The round-trip time (RTT) for the frame structures is presented in Table 4.
-Due to the shorter DL / UL switching period, DSDU frame structure has lower RTT.
+Due to the shorter DL / UL switching periodthe DSDU frame structure has a lower RTT than the other frame structures considered.

-The RTT associated with DDDSU and DDDDDDDSUU frame structures can be reduced by using lower frequencies (e.g. 700MHz, 800MHz, 900MHz, 1800MHz) in combination with the 3400-3800 MHz band (e.g. through Carrier Aggregation (CA) or Supplemental Uplink (SUL) schemes).
+The RTT associated with DDDSU and LTE-TDD compatible 5G-NR frame structures can be reduced by using lower frequencies (e.g. 700MHz, 800MHz, 900MHz, 1800MHz) in combination with the 3400-3800 MHz band (e.g. through Carrier Aggregation (CA) or Supplemental Uplink (SUL) schemes).
 The resulting RTT will meet the most stringent latency requirement for URLLC and eMBB simultaneously.
-It is to be noted, that licensees for the 3400-3800 MHz frequencies do not necessarily have access to lower frequency bands.
+It is to be noted, that licensees for the 3400-3800 MHz frequencies do not necessarily have access to lower frequency bands and so may not be able to take adantage of CA or SUL to enable URLLC..

 In this evaluation, it was assumed that one MS always uses either the SUL for all its UL transmissions, or always uses the 3400-3800 MHz UL for all its UL transmissions, based on measured RSRP.
 NR specifications allow configuring the MS to use both uplinks in a TDM manner, which provides more flexibility in the operation than simulated here.
-With this respect, the simulation results can be taken as a best case..
-Accounting for partial resources availability for NR users in the SUL band (or in the uplink portion of the band in case of CA) would reduce the gain in latency to some extent.
+Taking this into account, the simulation results presented here should be interpreted as a "best case" scenario., as the impact of the signalling required to assign the lower band UL to SUL/CA operation has not been taken into account..
+Accounting for partial resource availability for NR users in the SUL band (or in the uplink portion of the band in case of CA) would reduce the improvement in latency to some extent.

 The latency assessment results in Table 4 account for the “grant-free” UL transmissions feature (also known as “configured grant”) which is an optional feature for 5G-NR in 3GPP.
-The “grant-free” UL is beneficial for low latency since it avoids the need to first transmit a scheduling request on UL followed by a scheduling grant on downlink before UL data transmission can take place
+The “grant-free” UL is beneficial for low latency since it avoids the need to first transmit a scheduling request on UL followed by a scheduling grant on downlink before UL data transmission can take place.

-It is to be noted that decisions to mandate features for Rel-15 5G-NR MSs were made in consideration of eMBB services, which are the first targets on the 5G market..
-Most of the feature relative to low latency and/or reliability are optional.
+It is to be noted that decisions to mandate features for Rel-15 5G-NR MSs were made in consideration of eMBB services, which are first services that are likely to be delivered using early 5G.
+Most of the featuresfeatures relatingrelated to low latency and/or reliability are optional.
 This includes not only the “grant-free” feature, but also other features such as the mini-slots (frequency control monitoring and short transmission durations), MS processing capability #2 (necessary for the "self-contained" slot operation), dynamic signalling of slot format (see Table 16), etc.

 Simulations results with grant-free based UL transmission are valuable in deriving the lowest possible user plane latency performance.